brtknr/brtknr.github.io/_posts/2015-10-19-converting-lots-of-raster-files-from-one-reference-system-to-another.md

 - bash
 ---

 I had to convert lots of OSGB EPSG:27700 raster files to LonLat EPSG:4326 format and here is how I did it on my OSX terminal.
-I also wanted to change the format from *.asc to *.tif.
-Supposing you already have gdal libraries installed, just run the following code:
+I also wanted to change the format from `*.asc` to `*.tif`.
+Supposing you already have `gdal` libraries installed, just run the following code:

 {% highlight bash %}
 input_folder = ???